-We invited our San Francisco car accident attorney from the Allegiance Law to spell out some of the key do’s and don’ts after a road collision in California.
+We invited our San Francisco car accident attorney from the Allegiance Law to spell out some of the keys do’s and don’ts after a road collision in California.

 The Do’s (what you should do to recover damages after a car accident):

 - Call the police and let them write a police report.
-If the damages are minimal and there is only insignificant property damages, calling the cops is optional.
+If the damages are minimal and there are only insignificant property damages, calling the cops is optional.

 - Collect the following information from the other motorist: name, address, phone number, driver’s license number, insurance coverage information, policy number, etc.

 - Speak to the eyewitnesses, if any, and write down their contact information.
 You might need their testimony if your case goes to trial.

 - Take pictures and videos at the scene of the car accident.
 Take photographs from different angles, focusing on the car wreckage, skid marks, your injuries, the placement of the vehicles, and other things that may help your lawyer and accident reconstruction experts establish fault.

 - Notify the Department of Motor Vehicles (DMV) about your accident in case of personal injury, death, and/or property damage that exceeds $750.
 “Do not forget that you only have 10 days to notify the DMV, and you will have to do this even if you were not at-fault for the accident,” says our experienced car accident attorney in San Francisco.